 • What are the current challenges in your writing center?

-• How have changes in writer preparedness affected your ecosystem?
+• How have writers with varied life experiences affected your ecosystem?

 • What changes in the social climate within your ecosystem affect your writing center?